Mercie Lack

-Mercie Kerr Lack ARPS (1894-1985) was a British teacher and photographer particularly known for her photography of the discoveries at the site of Sutton Hoo in 1939, (with her friend and teaching colleague Barbara Wagstaff (1895-1974)), and for her photographs of London street scenes.
+Mercie Keer Lack ARPS (1894-1985) was a British teacher and photographer particularly known for her photography of the discoveries at the site of Sutton Hoo in 1939, (with her friend and teaching colleague Barbara Wagstaff), and for her photographs of London street scenes.

 Life

-Mercie Lack was born in south London on 9 November 1894.
+Mercie Keer Lack was born in south London on 9 November 1894.
 She is widely reported as a teacher in press coverage of her photography at Sutton Hoo.
 Lack and Barbara Wagstaff (1895-1974) both joined the Royal Photographic Society in 1944 and gained their Associate the same year.
 They are reported as amongst the teaching staff of Putney High School 1935-6, which would fit with Lack's London photography series of the 1930s.
 She became a life member of the RPS in 1949.
-She died in Stevenage in 1985.
+She died on 23 April 1985 in Stevenage.

 London photography

 Lack captured life on the night-time streets of 1930s London on glass lantern slides, which are now held by the Museum of London.
 Several of these slides featured in the Museum's temporary exhibition 'London Nights', May - November 2018.